kblake/kblake/README.md

 - 🔭 I’m currently working on Go and Elixir projects
 - 📫 How to reach me: karmen@hey.com
-- ⚡ Fun fact: I play drums and play lots of basketball!
+- ⚡ Fun facts: I play drums and play lots of basketball!